Trans-regional projects (Phase 2)

 Global 2k Paleotemperatures Dataset v2 - Data Descriptor

-The "data descriptor" for version 2 of the 2k paleotemperature database will accompany the publication of the dataset.
-This new type of peer-reviewed data-oriented publication is designed to promote greater understanding, accessibility and reuse of datasets.
-The data descriptor will include the selection criteria, and basic diagnostics of the dataset, including a first-pass, index reconstruction of global temperature.
-This will provide a better global temperature reconstruction than the average of the regional reconstructions, which was published in the 2013 2k Consortium paper.
-Reconstructions of spatial patterns of temperature variability will be tackled in a subsequent project (see “Global Temperature Reconstruction” project, below).
+The "data descriptor" for version 2 of the 2k paleotemperature database accompanied the publication of the dataset.
+This new type of peer-reviewed data-oriented publication was designed to promote greater understanding, accessibility and reuse of datasets.
+The data descriptor included the selection criteria, and basic diagnostics of the dataset, including a first-pass, index reconstruction of global temperature.
+This provided a better global temperature reconstruction than the average of the regional reconstructions, which was published in the 2013 2k Consortium paper.
+Reconstructions of spatial patterns of temperature variability will be tackled in a subsequent project (see "Global Temperature Reconstruction" project, below).

 Contact: Julien Emile-Geay